-The TSBC website received around 39,000 visits in 2014 with two thirds being unique visitors.
 The website is designed to provide information to two main stakeholder groups: registered participants and the public.
 For the public, the web site includes information on:

 - Drop off locations (R2R locations and tire collection events);

 - Community Grant Program;

 - TSBC videos;

-- Tire recycled products; and

-- Annual reports.
+- Tire recycled products; and - Annual reports.

-RCBC Hotline and Recyclepedia
+RCBC Hotline and Recyclepedia & BC Recycles

-As in prior years, TSBC contributed funding to the Recycling Council of BC to operate the Recycling Hotline, its Recyclepedia online tool and Smart Phone App.
+As in prior years, TSBC contributed funding to the Recycling Council of BC to operate the Recycling Hotline and its Recyclepedia Smart Phone App.
+TSBC also contributed funding to create the BC Recycles web site, a Stewardship Agencies of BC initiative.
 These tools are excellent resources for the consumer, particularly for information on tire drop off locations, and align with the Ministry's desire to have a one-stop shop for citizens of BC looking for information on where to recycle their waste.